About me

 I am a security researcher working at Mozilla in Paris and previously graduated with a PhD from Inria and École Normale Supérieure.

-My research is focused on using formal methods to implement cryptographic primitives and to design security & privacy protocols.
+My primary role these days is to lead strategic initiatives related to Firefox Enterprise while, in the background, my research is focused on using formal methods to implement cryptographic primitives and to design and analyze security & privacy protocols.

 I am also a co-author of the HACL* formally verified cryptographic library, which is used in many places such as Windows or the Linux Kernel…